smarticoai/public-api/docs/interfaces/TStoreCategory.md

 # Interface: TStoreCategory

-TStoreCategory interface describes the store category item.
+TStoreCategory describes the store category item.
 Each store item can be assigned to 1 or more categories

 ## Properties